 That's why I think it's important not to just work in groups, but also focus on how we work in groups.

 A group shall be maximum 4 members.
 There must be at least 3 that don't know each-other that well.

-The group will meet once per week, and shall have a discussion according to the outline below.
+The group will meet once per week in the exercise hours.